 Researchers are using advanced brain-imaging technology to examine factors that may contribute to the development of autism.
 MRI (Magnetic Resonance Imaging) and PET (Positron Emission Tomography) scans can show abnormalities in the structure of the brain, with significant cellular differences in the cerebellum.

 Selecting the most appropriate treatment for an individual with an ASD is complicated.
 The following factors should influence treatment selection: (a) evidence of intervention effectiveness; (b) professional judgment and data-based clinical decision making; (c) values and preferences of families (including the individual on the autism spectrum); and (d) capacity to accurately implement an intervention.

-The National Standards Project of the National Autism Center has identified interventions that have sufficient evidence to show they are effective for individuals with ASD.
+The National Standards Project of the National Autism Center at May Institute has identified interventions that have sufficient evidence to show they are effective for individuals with ASD.
 We recommend considering these interventions unless they are deemed inappropriate based on one of the other factors influencing treatment selection.

 Parents should look for programs that:

 Centers for Disease Control and Prevention (www.cdc.gov [key word “autism])